Oropesa, Spain

 Oropesa (/es/) is a Spanish town in the province of Toledo.
 The town of 2,872 is famous for its castle, which was built in 1402, turned into a Parador Nacional — the Parador de Oropesa — in 1930.
 The castle was formerly the residence of the Toledo family of nobles.
 This includes Francisco de Toledo, Count of Oropesa, who became the Viceroy of Peru.

 The town has a yearly celebration in April called "Jornadas Medievales", or "Medieval Days", which plays off the presence of the Castle in Oropesa.

 Etymology

-The place name Oropesa is of very ancient origin, which makes it difficult to indicate its origin and motivation.
-The most accepted idea is its origin from the pre-Roman place name Otobesa.
+The place name Oropesa is of very ancient origin and much-debated etymology.
+The most widely-accepted theory is that it derives from the pre-Roman place name Otobesa.